sudip-95/quantum-tomography-ml-v2/MINI_PAPER.md

 - PSD: \(\rho \succeq 0\)
 - Trace-one: \(\mathrm{Tr}(\rho) = 1\)

-In other words, **the architecture itself enforces the physics**, and the optimizer does not need to learn these constraints from data.
+In other words, the architecture itself enforces the physics, and the optimizer does not need to learn these constraints from data.

 ### 3.3 Network Architecture